 Once the ice is melted off defrost mode will turn off and the unit will start heating again.

 Often when it becomes very cold heat pumps will cycle between heating and cooling.

-For example if you live in Alaska you will have no problems cooling in the summer, but the heating will stop once the temperature drops too much.
+For example, if you live in Alaska or a climate with very cold winters you will have no problems cooling in the summer, but the heating will stop once the temperature drops too much.

-If you live in Nevada, Arizona, or Texas it will have no problems heating or cooling with heat pumps ideal for climates such as the American Southwest.
+If you live in the American southwest such as Nevada, Arizona, or Texas it will have no problems heating or cooling with heat pumps ideal for climates such as the American Southwest.